Department of Urology | Research Years

-Clinical Research Program Description: Fellows opting to pursue the clinical research track may participate in the Program in Clinical Effectiveness through the Harvard School of Public Health.
+Fellows opting to pursue the clinical research track may participate in the Program in Clinical Effectiveness through the Harvard University T.H.
+Chan School of Public Health.
 This program is designed for the clinician seeking to develop quantitative and analytic skills needed for clinical research, and begins with a summer curriculum in clinical epidemiology, biostatistics, health policy, decision analysis, and research methodology.
 The program culminates in a Master of Public Health degree.
 Current research projects range from health service utilization and disparities in urologic surgery to surgical outcomes research.

 There is now an opportunity for our fellows who choose the basic-science track to obtain a formal degree.
 The Master of Medical Science in Clinical Investigation (MMSCI) program is designed to provide training for postgraduate clinician-scientists to facilitate successful research careers upon graduation.
-New for 2020, the addition of a translational research track will provide in-depth training in contemporary techniques in bench research, as well as strong emphasis on systems biology and omics analysis, in addition to biostatistics and epidemiology.
+Newly launched in 2020, the addition of a translational investigation track provides in-depth training in contemporary techniques in bench research and places strong emphasis on systems biology and omics analysis, in addition to biostatistics and epidemiology.
 The two-year program combines innovative pedagogical methods with an individual mentored research experience under the direct supervision of a Harvard mentor.

-Without question, pediatric urology fellows at BCH have access to the most wide-ranging, comprehensive selection of intellectual opportunities available in any fellowship in the world.
+Pediatric urology fellows at Boston Children’s Hospital have access to the most wide-ranging, comprehensive selection of academic opportunities available in any fellowship in the world.
 Recent and ongoing research projects range from translational work on biomarkers and diagnostic testing, to analysis of practice patterns and trends through administrative data analysis, to surgical trials and outcomes, as well as health service utilization and disparities in delivery of urological care.
-With two full years completely protected for academic efforts, our fellows have the time and resources to truly expand their horizons and master complex topics, and this is consistently reflected in their academic productivity.
+With one full year and an optional additional year completely protected for academic efforts, our fellows have the time and resources to truly expand their horizons and master complex topics, and this is consistently reflected in their academic productivity.

-Please review link for a list of programs in the Boston/Harvard ecosystem.
+Please review this link for a list of programs in the Boston/Harvard ecosystem.
 Program selection is a collaborative process between the fellow and the urology faculty.
-Tuition for approved graduate degree programs is fully covered by the Department.
+Tuition for approved graduate degree programs is fully covered by the department.